BLumia/mousePointerHelper/README.md

  to build this application, you should have Qt 5.3.1 or a newer version of Qt.
  You can use the source code to do anything since i use [WTFPL](http://www.wtfpl.net/about/) for this app(<b>not</b> include the cursor icon).
 Of course, if you credit me, i will be happy.

+##Update?

+ Yeah it actually have two new release version of this mini-app. they are:

+ 1. v1.0-release: added icon for exec-file.
+ 2. v1.1-release: allowed offset lower than 0, allowed setting canvas size.

 ##Other info?